nesv/uhttpd/README.md

 bells, or whistles, like virtual host, or CGI support.
 All it does is host static files out of a directory for you.

+If you are looking for the [uhttpd](https://wiki.openwrt.org/doc/howto/http.uhttpd) that ships with OpenWRT, you are in the wrong place.

 ## Where would this be useful?

 If you do not want to set up Apache, nginx, or any other web server, just to